0LNetworkCommunity/documentation/docs/edit-docs/editing.md

 You should not include a `title` field in metadata, instead you should carefully consider the actual header in the document.

 ### Menu Labels
-The fallback behavior for menu link names will be the filename, e.g.: `this_is_a_file`.
+The fallback behavior for menu link names will be the filename, e.g.: `this-is-a-file`.
 However if your Doc begins with a header title, e.g.: `# My Article`, then the menu label will be exactly that.
 To override both cases you can include this item to the metadata: `sidebar_label: Actual Label`.